aharooniumd/stofsChatBot/README.md

 If you want to see the data retrieval process, make sure you set quiet_missing argument to False when calling summarize_metric_by_date_lead.

+Use LLMQuery to see how function-calling works.
+Use LLMChat to have a chat with the model (memory and normal responses)